Last year I was a ‘mystery shopper’ in a church in our city. It felt quite daunting. A feeling which many church visitors feel.

 11. They didn’t want to, and actually, weren’t meant to come back

-It’s impossible for all your visitors to return for second visit.
+It’s impossible for all your visitors to return for their second visit.

 Some visitors are from out of town and were, well, just visiting.